prpole/dissertation/chapter2/main.md

 Roosevelt critiqued.

-In responding to Burroughs, London was more comprehensive and more damning, and in being so reveals a continuity between his dog books and his meditations on the human.
-In "The Other Animals," he recounts several experiences with his own dogs that bear a clear relation to episodes in his fiction, analyzing them to demonstrate reason triumphing over instinct.
-The drives of instinct and reason, he says, come out of an evolutionary succession, with the former a "race-habit" that "is blind, unreasoning, mechanical" and the latter a development that culiminates in, but is not exlusive to, humanness itself.[@london_other_1910 262] His concluding salvo continues to place human and non-human on an evolutionary continuum, but in doing so it also suggests that the process that leads to the human continues to exist in the humans of the present:
+In responding to Burroughs, London was more comprehensive and more damning, and in the process revealed a continuity between his dog books and his meditations on the human.
+In "The Other Animals," he recounts several experiences with his own dogs that bear a clear relation to episodes in his fiction, analyzing them to demonstrate reason triumphing over instinct in the non-human subject.
+The drives of instinct and reason, he says, come out of an evolutionary succession, with the former a "race-habit" that "is blind, unreasoning, mechanical" and the latter a development that culiminates in, but is not exlusive to, humanness itself.[@london_other_1910 262] His concluding salvo continues to place human and non-human on an evolutionary continuum, but in doing so also suggests that pre-human natural history continues to exist in the humans of the present:

 > Mr. Burroughs, though you stand on the top of the ladder of life, you must not kick out that ladder from under your feet.
 You must not deny your